Chemconserve

 About Us

-Chemconserve, originally established by the late Dim Kesber, is an innovative company dedicated to the re-use of critical raw materials.
+Chemconserve was originally established by the late Dim Kesber, and is an innovative company dedicated to the re-use of critical raw materials.
 The portfolio of completed projects since 1986 reflects how we have applied technology to re-use materials and contributed to the circular economy.

-Chemconserve and the creation and market introduction of hydrophobicity in wood flour for application in Wood Polymer Composites through our subsidiary company CCWood.
-More information on the latter can be found on the website ccwood.com.
-The trade of TPPO has been one of the company activities for more than 20 years.
-Our product has been re-used in various applications in chemical production as a result of the exceptionally high levels of purity, and absence of TPP or other organics.
+Our TPPO product has been re-used in various applications in chemical production as a result of the exceptionally high levels of purity, and the absence of TPP or other organics.

 Past Projects